mrdonado/blog/_posts/2017-06-18-useful-npm-commands.markdown

 Use the [npm-shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) command in order to create an `npm-shrinkwrap.json` file that [locks](https://docs.npmjs.com/files/package-locks) all the npm dependencies:

 `npm shrinkwrap`

+Another (even better alternative) is to use [Yarn](https://yarnpkg.com/en/docs/yarn-lock) to create a `yarn.lock` file, which has the same goal as the `npm-shrinkwrap.json`, but it seems to follow a more deterministic approach, being therefore safer.

+Yarn is compatible with the same format of `package.json` of npm, so you can just install it globally `npm install -g yarn` and try it out right away: `yarn`, which will generate the `yarn.lock`.
+It a very good idea to add this `yarn.lock` to your version control.

 ## Remove unneeded dependencies